-Given the results of the examination that occurred in June and September 2018, and the findings of the Examiners as set forth in his reports, the Secretary of the Commonwealth certifies the EVS 6021 subject to the following conditions:
+Given the results of the examination of EVS 6021 that occurred in June and September 2018, and EVS 6030 that occurred in July 2020 and the findings of the Examiners as set forth in his reports, the Secretary of the Commonwealth certifies the EVS 6030 subject to the following conditions:

-- A. Pennsylvania counties using the EVS 6021 must comply with the Directive Concerning the Use, Implementation and Operations of Electronic Voting Systems by the County Boards of Elections issued by the Secretary of the Commonwealth on June 9, 2011, and any future revisions or directives.
+- A. Pennsylvania counties using the EVS 6030 must comply with the Directive Concerning the Use, Implementation and Operations of Electronic Voting Systems by the County Boards of Elections issued by the Secretary of the Commonwealth on June 9, 2011, and any future revisions or directives.
 In particular, Pennsylvania counties must adhere to item four (4) of the directive when setting up and positioning the ExpressVote 2.1 and ExpressVote XL in the polling place to assure compliance with the constitutional and statutory requirements that secrecy in voting be preserved (see Pa.
 Const Art.
-VII § 4; and Section 1107-A(l) of the Election Code, 25 P.S. § 3031.7(1)). - B. No components of the EVS 6021 shall be connected to any modem or network interface, including the Internet, at any time, except when a standalone local area wired network configuration in which all connected devices are certified voting system components.
-Transmission of unofficial results can be accomplished by writing results to media, and moving the media to a different computer that may be connected to a network.
-Any wireless access points in the district components of EVS 6021, including wireless LAN cards, network adapters, etc. must be uninstalled or disabled prior to delivery or upon delivery of the voting equipment to a county board of elections.
+VII § 4; and Section 1107-A(l) of the Election Code, 25 P.S. § 3031.7(1)). - B. No components of the EVS 6030 shall be connected to any modem or network interface, including the Internet, at any time.
+A standalone local area wired network configuration may be considered, in which all connected devices are certified voting system components.
+Transmission of unofficial results can be accomplished by writing results to media and moving the media to a different computer that may be connected to a network.
+Any wireless access points in the district components of EVS 6030, including wireless LAN cards, network adapters, must be uninstalled or disabled prior to shipping to a county board of elections.